Or, things we see too often and are unlikely to publish

 A Note on Selection

 In line with standard European practice, the editorial process is based on blind reading and selection happens purely on the basis of literary and conceptual merit.
 We pay no attention to any identity markers, in either positive or negative ways.
 Within reason, we are equally indifferent to the supposed ethical credits of our authors (i.e. we don’t judge whether you are a ‘nice’ person).
-If Elizabeth Bathory herself were to rise from hell and write a ground-breaking SF story, we’d probably publish it.
+If Elizabeth Bathory herself were to rise from hell and write a ground-breaking SF yarn, we’d probably publish it.

 We wish we could give individual feedback to all authors.
 Alas, that is humanly impossible.
-Perfectly good stories may sometimes not get selected, for instance because several other stories might have also dealt with overlapping topics and/or we had accepted similar stories in the recent past and are looking for greater variety.
+Perfectly good stories may sometimes not get selected, for instance because several other tales might have also dealt with overlapping topics and/or we had accepted similar stories in the recent past and are looking for greater variety.